MicrosoftLearning/az-2003-deploy-cloud-native-applications-using-azure-container-apps/Instructions/Labs/LAB_AK_01_deploy_manage_container_app_azure_container_apps.md

 1. Open the Source Control view, enter a commit message, and then **Commit** and **Sync Changes**.

-#### Task 3: Configure Azure DevOps and a starter Pipeline
+#### Task 4: Create an Azure Pipeline named Pipeline1

-Complete the following steps to configure Azure DevOps and a starter Pipeline.
+Complete the following steps to create an Azure Pipeline named Pipeline1.

 1. Open the Azure DevOps project.